IVF facts

 Introducing sperm for fertilization

-The man (or donor) provides a sperm sample, which is treated in the lab and then combined with the woman’s eggs in vitro overnight in an incubator.
-If certain conditions exist, the sperm can be injected directly into the egg to assist fertilization in a process known as intracytoplasmic sperm injection (ICSI).
+The man (or donor) provides a sperm sample, which is treated in the lab and then combined with the woman’s eggs in vitro (in a lab dish) overnight in an incubator.
+If certain conditions exist impeding the sperm’s ability to reach and penetrate an egg, the sperm can be injected directly into the egg to assist fertilization in a process known as intracytoplasmic sperm injection (ICSI).
+ICSI is often used when male infertility is an issue.

 Embryo preparation